 Again, this is a better version of polyethylene plastic since it is more rigid than polyethylene but lighter in weight.
 The material is less cloudy than PE, and if you want to use LED in the tubes, this indeed will be a better choice.

 This is a material of gods because it is so fluid in the movement that it is not recommended for beginners.
-Due to its lightness in weight, it swirls like a breeze and become difficult for beginners to handle mostly.
+Due to its lightness in weight, it swirls like a breeze and becomes difficult for beginners to handle mostly.

 Step 2: Decide on kind of Hoop